brunogarcia/FSND-capstone/README.md

 * Casting Assistant
   * Can view actors and movies
 * Casting Director
-  * All permissions a Casting Assistant has and…
+  * All permissions a Casting Assistant has and...
   * Add or delete an actor from the database
   * Modify actors or movies
 * Executive Producer
-  * All permissions a Casting Director has and…
+  * All permissions a Casting Director has and...
   * Add or delete a movie from the database

 ## Tests